Disease Areas

 Stories

 Michael works hard to keep his body moving and functioning as well as it can so that he can continue doing what he loves – playing lawn bowls.
-As his Friedreich ataxia (FA) condition progressed, Michael transitioned from sports such as golf and cricket to take on the highly competitive activity of lawn bowls.
+As his FA condition progressed, Michael transitioned from sports such as golf and cricket to take on the highly competitive activity of lawn bowls.

 Approximately 75% of people with FA are diagnosed between five and 18 years of age.1